amnavor/Maps/README.md

 abstractions.py.

 This file is written in Python.
-This project was a group effort between myself and my friend Daniella Cho for the UC Berkeley CS61A course; therefore, staff files like tests and GUI are not included.
+This project was a group effort between myself and my friend Daniella Cho for a UC Berkeley CS course; therefore, staff files like tests and GUI are not included.

 ![screenshot](https://cloud.githubusercontent.com/assets/12720744/12224548/a76c2944-b7a8-11e5-8928-7e8644757699.png)

-GUI/images by UC Berkeley CS61A staff
+GUI/images by UC Berkeley CS staff